ethereum-oasis-op/L2/workitems/tokenlist/l2-token-list-v1.0-psd01.md

                         "tokenId": {
                             "$comment": "{\"term\": \"tokenId\", \"@id\": \"https://schema.org/identifier\"}",
                             "title": "tokenId",
-                            "description": "A resolvable URI to a CanonicalTokenList entry of the token following the RFC 3986 standard.", "type": "string",
+                            "description": "A resolvable URI of the token following the RFC 3986 standard to for example the deployment transaction of the token, or a DID identifying the token and its issuer.", "type": "string",
                             "example": ["https://polygonscan.com/address/0x0000000000000000000000000000000000001010"]
                         },